Request a housing review

-You will be told in a decision letter if you have a right to request a review of a decision or offer of accommodation we have made under the following circumstances:
+You will be told in a decision letter if you have a right to request a review of a decision or offer of accommodation we have made.

 How to request a review

-To request a review verbally or to see someone in person you should contact your allocated caseworker on the contact details they have provided you.
+To request a review verbally or to see someone in person, you should contact your allocated caseworker using the contact details they have provided you.

 Alternatively you can email email@example.com.
 You should include the following in your review request: